matfystutor/mail/README.md

 `relay_host` and `relay_port` to be set.

-If `InvalidRecipient` is raised during `get_envelope_recipients`, SMTP error 554 is returned to the SMTP peer (Transaction failed: mailbox unavailable) and no email is relayed.
-We must return 554 instead of the traditional 550, since we respond to SMTP DATA, and not to SMTP RCPT.
+If `InvalidRecipient` is raised during `get_envelope_recipients`, SMTP error 550 is returned to the SMTP peer (mailbox unavailable) and no email is relayed.